Good-Data-Hub/taxonomy4good/README.md

 ```

 ### Import your own taxonomy
-You can create your own taxonomy on Excel and make use and make use of the provided data structure `SustainabilityTaxonomy`.
+Ceate your own taxonomy in Excel and make use of the provided data structure `SustainabilityTaxonomy`.
 The items of this data structure must include the following columns (attributes): `id`,`name`,`level`, `grouping`,
  `parent`,`score`, `weight`,`children`.
 Any other columns will be aggregated inside a dictionary called `meta_data`.\
 Feel free to enrich your taxonomy with additional attributes!\